Sac-94/AniSubDl/README.md

-# Subdl: The Interactive Anime Subtitle Downloader
+# AniSubDl: The Interactive Anime Subtitle Downloader

 ![Python Version](https://img.shields.io/badge/python-3.7+-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)

-**Subdl** is a sophisticated, cross-platform command-line tool designed to streamline the process of finding and downloading English subtitles for your anime library from [Anime Tosho](https://animetosho.org).
+**AniSubDl** is a sophisticated, cross-platform command-line tool designed to streamline the process of finding and downloading English subtitles for your anime library from [Anime Tosho](https://animetosho.org).

 It provides an interactive experience that intelligently searches for subtitles by leveraging both directory names and the [AniList API](https://anilist.co) for robust matching.